Finnventor/AS7331/calibration/readme.md

 From this, we can see the sensor has reasonably good performance, though there is some variation depending on which gain and conversion time settings are used:
 ![plot of response/expected ratio, by intensity](AS7331_AM1.5g_fixed.png)

-(an idealized sensor would have a flat line at 1.00)
+(Out-of-range/noise floor values were not included in this plot.
+An idealized sensor would have a flat line at 1.00)

 Note: It turned out that due to a conversion error in library version <= 0.4.0, in ./data/ the columns uva_mw actually are uva\_uw (see <https://github.com/RobTillaart/AS7331/issues/8>).